Draw a rectangular patch defined by pos and curv.

 min (pos(1:2)) / max (pos(1:2)) * curv

 Additional property/value pairs are passed to the underlying patch command.
+The full list of properties is documented at Patch Properties.

 If the first argument hax is an axes handle, then plot into this axes,